MMichael789/tic-tac-toe-python/README.md

 # tic-tac-toe-python
-Just another Tic Tac Toe game in Python 3
+Just another Tic Tac Toe game in Python 3.<br/>
+My work for the first milestone project in the "Complete Python Bootcamp" by Jose Portilla on Udemy